-Treat job search/hunting as a full-time job and be "on the job" 35-40 hours per week.
+Treat job search/hunting like a full-time job and be "on the job" 35-40 hours per week.
 Develop and complete a Weekly Job Search Plan and monitor your goals.

 When you are mailing or emailing your resume/CV, always include a cover letter.
 Your cover letter should be neat, to the point and error-free.
 We have included some cover letter samples in this guide for you.

 Prepare and practice your few-sentences "speech" about who you are and what you do.

 Only hand out your resume/CV to the person who hires (introduce yourself and shake their hand).
 If they are not available, find out when they will be back, and come back again.

 Follow-up, follow-up, follow-up by phone, email or thank you notes and in-person (keep a diary of dates, names and notes to track your contacts - use a Monitor Log.

 Participate in as many volunteer activities as you can and network, network, network!
 Let everyone know you are looking for work, including your family, friends, neighbours, associations, business owners.
 Ask if they know who is hiring.